 However, the future of mining in China is in jeopardy due to changes in regulation.

 Observers say mining pools exert too much-centralized power on cryptocurrency networks, which are supposed to be decentralized.
 Sects within the Bitcoin Cash community, for instance, have clashed over the influence of mining pool BitcoinABC, which accounts for two-thirds of the total hashrate.
 Bitmain’s mining pools, meanwhile, control nearly half of the bitcoin hashrate.

 Mining pools might one day allow regular people to crowdsource funds.
-Take OsiaNetwork LLC.
-The company wants to allow constituents to pool their processing power to mine campaign funds for political candidates.
-US Federal Election Commission is considering whether or not to approve the proposal.
+Companies like OsiaNetwork LLC for example, wants to allow constituents to pool their processing power to mine campaign funds for political candidates.

 But it’s more likely mining, and mining pools, will die out.
 New cryptocurrencies tend to use systems that consume far less energy, like Proof of Stake or democratic voting systems.